-A. The procedures for review and approval of stormwater management permits shall be consistent with

-B. The Designated Agent shall refer all major stormwater management permit applications to the appropriate Board, Commission and/or Department for review and shall consider any comments submitted by Board, Commission and/or Department during the review period.
-Within 21 days of receipt of a complete application the Designated Agent will distribute and notify the appropriate agencies.
+- A. The procedures for review and approval of stormwater management permits shall be consistent with review procedures of Town Boards, as appropriate for the use. - B. The Designated Agent shall refer copies of the stormwater management permits to the Town Engineer or designated representative for review, and shall consider any comments submitted by the Town Engineer or representative during the review period.
+Within 21 days of receipt of a complete application the Designated Agent shall complete a review and render a decision on the permit.